 - Hydrogen breath test.
 After you drink a liquid that contains high levels of lactose, your doctor measures the amount of hydrogen in your breath at regular intervals.
 Breathing out too much hydrogen indicates that you aren't fully digesting and absorbing lactose.

 - Lactose tolerance test.
-The lactose tolerance test gauges your body's reaction to a liquid that contains high levels of lactose.
-Two hours after drinking the liquid, you'll undergo blood tests to measure the amount of glucose in your bloodstream.
+Two hours after drinking a liquid that contains high levels of lactose, you'll undergo blood tests to measure the amount of glucose in your bloodstream.
 If your glucose level doesn't rise, it means your body isn't properly digesting and absorbing the lactose-filled drink.

-- Including small servings of dairy products in your regular meals
+- Include small servings of dairy products in your regular meals

-- Eating and drinking lactose-reduced ice cream and milk
+- Eat and drink lactose-reduced ice cream and milk

-- Drinking regular milk after you add a liquid or powder to it to break down the lactose
+- Add a liquid or powder lactase enzyme to milk to break down the lactose

 Maintain good nutrition